rossbachp/awesome-container-tinkering/RUNTIMES.md

 <a href="https://github.com/containers/youki">youki</a> - "A container runtime written in Rust."
 Same as above, but in Rust.

+### Syd-OCI

+<a href="https://gitlab.exherbo.org/sydbox/sydbox">syd OCI</a> - "A secure OCI container runtime" for Linux systems (version 5.19 and above).
+Syd-OCI seamlessly integrates the advanced sandboxing capabilities of Syd -- our rock-solid unikernel designed for sandboxing applications -- into containerized environments by leveraging Youki, a modern container runtime written in Rust.

 ### runj

 <a href="https://github.com/samuelkarp/runj">runj</a> - "An experimental, proof-of-concept OCI-compatible runtime for FreeBSD jails."